Python API

 - reader_namestr

-Name of the DSI reader to use for loading the data.
+Name of the DSI Reader to use for loading the data.

-If using a DSI-supported reader, this should be one of the reader_names from list_readers().
+If using a DSI-supported Reader, this should be one of the reader_names from list_readers().

-If using a custom reader, provide the relative file path to the Python script with the reader.
-For guidance on creating a DSI-compatible reader, view Custom DSI Reader.
+If using a custom Reader, provide the relative file path to the Python script with the Reader.
+For guidance on creating a DSI-compatible Reader, view Custom DSI Reader.

 - table_namestr, optional

-Name to assign to the loaded table.
-Only used when the input file contains a single table for the CSV, JSON, or Ensemble reader
+Recommended when the input file contains a single table for the CSV, JSON, or Ensemble reader.

 - schema(filename)